tnario/ant/README.md

 # **About**

 **Ant** is a web server framework wrapping around the standart Deno http library with zero 3rd party dependencies.

+This project is under MIT license, you can view it [here](LICENSE.md).

 ## The Goal